latebit-io/demarkus-knowledge-system-deploy/README.md

 # Enterprise style demarkus knowledge system
-Note: for teams or smaller needs this is over kill, you could get away with one or two deploys for 1% of the cost of k8s deploy.
+Note: for teams or smaller needs this is overkill, you could get away with one or two deploys for 1% of the cost of k8s deploy.
 This use case is for at larger scale.

 A reference deployment of a [demarkus](https://github.com/latebit-io/demarkus)